antoninadert/proto-starter/README.md

 `/imports`
 This folder contains code that must be imported to be used (meteor convention).
 Mainly used to put your Component that will be imported later by server and client (isomorphic).
-`/imports/client/*.js` `/imports/server/*.js` if you want to store dependencies for main.js Remember to import your components in `/both/routes.js` in order to use them.
+Remember to import your components in `/both/routes.js` in order to use them.
 Routes are the nevralgic point of this App.
 Every component, that stores its own data, must be defined in the Routes to exist in the app.

 `/both`
 This folder contains isomorphic code, used by your app and server (this is a meteor convention).
-Useful for putting collections (using [astronomy](http://jagi.github.io/meteor-astronomy/), routes, components that should render the same on server and client...
+Useful for putting Routes that will themselves import components.

 `/client`
 This folder contains client (browser) code, Used for routing and initializing the project (browser-side).